-Category 2: Stakeholder engagement inputs:
+Category 2: Stakeholder engagement inputs

 Our Baseline scenario incorporates well-justified stakeholder evidence and feedback to capture regional requirements.
-Stakeholder feedback is used to inform: the timing/level/location of LCT uptake; the underlying factors which affect the forecasts; and to influence the weighting we ascribe to different scenarios during our network analysis.
+Stakeholder feedback is used to inform: the timing/level/ location of LCT uptake; the underlying factors which affect the forecasts; and to influence the weighting we ascribe to different scenarios during our network analysis.
 Feedback is reviewed and only included where sufficiently justified based on substantiated evidence, level of consensus and stakeholder ability to influence the metrics.
 We will continue to work alongside local authorities to incorporate their latest thinking and provide support in the development of their Local Area Energy Plans (LAEP), as part of our Strategic Optimiser role.
+Figure 35 shows our baseline scenario and Net Zero compliant forecasts for distributed generation.